-If you’ve ever been tricked by an legitimate-looking email asking you to download a payment confirmation, e-fax or delivery notification, you may have been zapped by Zeus.
+If you’ve ever been tricked by a legitimate-looking email asking you to download a payment confirmation, e-fax or delivery notification, you may have been zapped by Zeus.
 Instead of attachments, these emails contain links to ZIP files containing the virus in an executable file.
 Zeus’ other form of transmission is the “drive-by download,” when an unsuspecting user happens upon a website hacked with malicious code.

-Zeus has two nasty powers: One, it creates a botnet, or a network of corrupt computers remotely controlled by a command-and-control server.
+Zeus malware has two nasty powers: One, it creates a botnet, or a network of corrupt computers remotely controlled by a command-and-control server.
 Two, it uses keylogging to steal financial usernames and passwords.
-Initially, Zeus only affected Windows machines, but in the 11 years since the malware’s debut, mobile versions have appeared that infect Symbian, Blackberry, and Android devices.
+Initially, Zeus only affected Windows machines, but in the 14 years since the malware’s debut, mobile versions have appeared that infect Symbian, Blackberry, and Android devices.

 Although Zeus itself has slowed down, new variants continue to emerge, including Terdot, which expands upon Zeus’ interest in banking information by stealing social media and webmail passwords.
 Variants have appeared ever since Zeus’ creator made the malware’s code open-source in 2011.
 And in 2020, hackers leveraged the COVID-19 pandemic by sending Zeus-carrying messages suggesting the recipient had been exposed to the coronavirus or warning them about a potential COVID-19 scam (oh, the irony).